Contact Us for a Free Consultation (213) 542-0979

 • “Extortion is the act of obtaining property or other considerations from somebody, with their consent, or obtaining an official act of a public officer that was induced by an unlawful use of force or fear, or under color of official right.”

-PC 518 has a very broad extortion definition that could involve many different type of activity.
+PC 518 has a broad extortion definition that could involve many different types of activity.
 This means it could be possible for someone to commit the crime of extortion without having the actual intent to violate the statute.

-In the state of California, there are some other statutes that are related to Penal Code 518 extortion, such as:
+In the state of California, some other statutes are related to Penal Code 518 extortion, such as:

 • Penal Code 522 PC – extortion by signature,